-You should always verify all the comments, opinions and teachings of these since it is YOUR responsibility to seek, know and do the will of God.
-To check the truth of any teaching, read different Bible translations, consult Bible dictionaries and lexicons to learn the meaning of unfamiliar words or phrases.
+You should always verify all the comments, opinions, and teachings of these since it is YOUR responsibility to seek, learn the meaning of unfamiliar words or phrases.
 Be careful with any dictionary definitions, as dictionaries give the meaning of words and phrases from the original language to current usage.

+To check the truth of any teaching, read different Bible translations, and consult Bible dictionaries and lexicons to which can distort the original meaning.

-The meaning of words and phrases also changes over time.
-Also, multiple Greek words can be translated into one word, which can distort the original meaning.
+The meaning of words and phrases changes over time.
+Also, multiple Greek words can be translated into one word, free to share but not sell, change, or charge books or lessons.

-Allow God to speak to you from His Holy Word as it is written in the Bible.
+May you allow God to guide you in your study of His Holy Word, the Bible.

-IBKI grants permission to download and reproduce for non-commercial purposes the lessons in their entirety without change or charge.
+IBKI grants permission to download and reproduce for non-commercial purposes their lessons in their entirety.
+Feel